Question.

 The Deligne-Simpson Problem refers to the following question:

-Fix conjugacy classes $C_1,dots,C_kinmathrm{GL}(n,mathbb{C})$ (given explicitly by $k$ Jordan forms).
+Fix conjugacy classes C1,dots,CkinmathrmGL(n,mathbbC) (given explicitly by k Jordan forms).
 What is the necessary and sufficient condition for existence of matrices

-(variant: require that $A_i$'s have no common proper invariant subspaces)?
+(variant: require that Ai's have no common proper invariant subspaces)?

 There are quite a few papers on the subject; my favorite is Simpson's paper, which has references to other relevant papers.
 The problem has a very non-trivial solution (even stating the answer is not easy): first there is a certain descent procedure (Katz's middle convolution algorithm) and then the answer is constructed directly (as far as I understand, there are two answers: Crawley-Boevey's argument with parabolic bundles, and Simpson's construction using non-abelian Hodge theory).